mozaik-association/mozaik/docs/Contacts Module.md

 ## Duplicates

-A very elaborated duplicate check system based on :
+A very elaborated duplicate check system has been implemented.
+It is based on :

 - Name
 - Phone